AdMoR/admor.github.io/_posts/2023-12-26-Can we predict the future of LLMs with another ML community ?.markdown

 ![knuckles.png]({{site.baseurl}}/assets/img/localllama.png){: width="700" }

 This subreddit focuses on harnessing the open source LLMs.
 A key area where the interaction is fruit ful is on LLM evaluation.

 Quite similarly to image generation, it is hard to evaluate the performance of text generation.
-And thus feedback from many practitioner is really helpful.
+And thus feedback from many professional in the field is really helpful.

 And things can get technical really quickly, even for machine learning practitioners.
+Just look at the next screenshot and tell me if the user is joking or not.

 ![knuckles.png]({{site.baseurl}}/assets/img/is_this_satire.png){: width="700" }